 Knowing where to start when designing your resume is difficult — especially if you don’t have a background in design.

-Here are three tips to get you started, and help you nail down the fundamentals of resume design.
+Whether you’re making your resume yourself in Microsoft Word or using an AI resume generator, here are three tips to get you started and help you nail down the fundamentals of resume design.

-It may not seem like it, but it can be difficult to choose the best font for your resume.
+It may not seem like it, but it can be tough to choose the best font for your resume.

 To make the best choice, note the level of formality expected of a professional in the field you’re applying to.
 Then, use a font that is appropriate for that level of formality.